 In a town that is mostly lacking in good dance clubs, Holocene stands out as a place that welcomes just about anyone who wants to shake a leg to good music.
 The vast space is divided in to rooms and sunken areas with most nights having a theme, so it's always good to check their calendar first.
 Bands tend to be eclectic or experimental, whereas DJs crank up dance beats most nights.
 Their bar is known for mixing cool cocktails, but being that the place is so popular, it's always best to order your second one while still working on the first.
 Holocene is overall a good place to see and be seen.

 Disjecta has transformed the defunct bowling alley at North Interstate Avenue into a fabulous center for contemporary performing and visual arts.
-The center encompasses artists studios, exhibition space, an indoor performance venue, and outdoor space for performances and installation-based exhibitions.
+The center encompasses artists' studios, exhibition space, an indoor performance venue, and outdoor space for performances and installation-based exhibitions.
 Through the support and organization of various programs that encourage collaboration between artists and interaction with audiences, the center has created a veritable haven for the contemporary arts in Portland.
 Disjecta features exhibitions and performances showcasing local and national artists, both established and newcomers.
-Admission to the galleries and art exhibitions incurs no cost, however ticket purchase may be required for performances and special events.

 Up for a laugh?
 Check out one of the comedy experiences at The Siren Theater.
 Shows such as RIP City Comedy Night, D&D Sketch Comedy, That's What She Said: Spring Queening! and Lez Stand Up: Valentines Day is for Queers! play here.
 Owned by comedy troupe Bad Reputation Productions, it fulfills their need for an available space for comedy performances in Portland.